Black Box Meta-Learning Intrinsic Rewards: Conclusions

 \subsection{Benchmarks}

-We conduct all our experiments using the MetaWorld benchmarks \cite{yu2021metaworld}.
-These consists of distributions of continuous control tasks where a simulated robotic arm must interact with an object to achieve a desired configuration.
-Variations among tasks can be either non parametric (changes in the class of problem, e.g., opening a window, closing a drawer) or parametric (changes in goal positions or initial positions within the same class of problem):
+We conduct all our experiments using the MetaWorld benchmarks \citep{yu2021metaworld}.
+These consist of distributions of continuous control tasks where a simulated robotic arm must interact with an object to achieve a desired configuration.
+Variations among tasks can be either non parametric (changes in the class of problem, e.g., opening a window, closing a drawer) or parametric (changes in the goal position or initial position within the same class of problem):

-\begin{itemize} \item ML1 benchmarks operate within a single class and contain 50 randomly sampled parametric variations for training and another 50 for evaluation.
+\begin{itemize} \item ML1 benchmarks operate within a single problem class and contain 50 randomly sampled parametric variations for training and another 50 for evaluation.

 \item ML10 benchmark consists of a set of 10 classes of problems for training and 5 different ones for evaluation.
 For each class, 50 sampled parametric variations are considered. \end{itemize}

 All tasks share the same 39-dimensional observation space and 4-dimensional action space.
 Crucially, the agent lacks knowledge of both the task class and the goal position; it must infer these from interaction.
 All episodes are 500 steps long without the possibility of early termination (even if the task is completed).
 Further details of the utilized benchmarks can be found in the supplementary material \ref{sec:apend_benchmarks}.